truonganhhoang/USTH-SE-2018/fRiEnDzPrOj3cTz/README.md

-* first function: thE biRd m0vEmEnT
+* first function: the bird movement
-* inspired by: Flappy Bird and Mario
+* inspired by: Flappy Bird and http://stabyourself.net/mari0/
+* using: python